vikkio88/tinchi/readme.md

 A small set of css utils classes to quickly startup your css project without having to copy paste snippets all over the place.

+Kind of like a small lightweight and ugly tailwind, but less config heavy.

 ## How to use it
 ```
 npm i -g tinchi